 Friesner, T and Hart, M.C.
 (2004) ‘A Cultural Analysis of eLearning for China’ Electronic Journal of eLearning, Vol 2, Issue 1.

 This exercise is based upon an adaption of Friesner and Hart (2004).
-It is written from a Western European perpsective.
-Therefore if you live in the Greater China Region your local knowledge may be more detailed and realistic than that contained in this exercise.
-So please take into account that it is meant as an exercise for marketing learners, rather than as a source of decsion-making information on the country of China.
-It is simply a case study, and nothing more.
+It is written from Answer a Western European perpsective.
+Therefore if you live in the Greater China Region your local knowledge may be more detailed and Answer realistic than that contained in this exercise.
+So please Lamborghini take into account that it is meant as an exercise for marketing learners, rather than as a source of decsion-making information on the country of China.
+It is simply a case study, and to nothing more.

 - Values and Attitudes

 - Technology and Material Cultures

 - 1. Communism, materialism and Post-materialism are the three competing value orientations.

 - 2. The National People’s Congress is the highest organ of state power in the PRC.